TimMikeladze/slack-manifest/README.md

 # slack-manifest

-Keep your Slack app manifest files in git and deploy updates as part of your CI/CD pipeline.
+CLI tools for interacting with a Slack App Manifest.
+Keep a manifest in your codebase as json file or typescript object and use slack-manifest to create, validate or update your Slack App as part of a CI/CD pipeline.

-Useful for deploying a Slack app across multiple environments such as development, preview, and production while using a single manifest file.
+Also useful for speeding up local development of Slack Apps.

 ## Installation